ebeninca/fip16/README.md

 load tournament mode and select saudi arabia.

+- Canadian clubs on MLS doesn't participate in the US Open Cup, no further action for now.
 - A chance of conflict on FIFA CWC exists between the host team and the winners of AFC / CAF Champions league being the same teams, it's very rare, doesn't crash, cup still playable, no further action for now.
 - New Zealand is qualifying to WC through CONCACAF Gold Cup, no changes made on it.
 - CONCACAF Gold Cup not showing on tables full screen, same problem of AFC Asian Cup, still playable.